CREWdecisions/elicitr/tests/testthat/_snaps/add_data.md

       out <- elic_cont_add_data(y, data_source = round_2[1:5, ], round = 2, verbose = FALSE)
     Condition
       Warning:
       !
-Dataset for "Round 2" has 5 rows but are expected 6 experts.
-Missing <id> have been filled with "NAs". i Check raw data and if you want to update the dataset use `elicitr::elic_cont_add_data()` with `overwrite = TRUE`.
+The dataset for "Round 2" has 5 rows but expects 6 experts.
+NAs added to missing <id>. i Check raw data and if you want to update the dataset use `elicitr::elic_cont_add_data()` with `overwrite = TRUE`.
     Message
       i The dataset in "Round 2" has 2 <id> not present in "Round 1".
 These <id> have been added to "Round 1" with NA values.